University of Bristol

 DECOLONISING BRITISH FILM HISTORY

-As well as standard teaching assistant duties at King’s College London, I also collaborated on the transformation of the British National Cinema module, working with module convenor Dr Lawrence Napper and our teaching colleague Dr Kulraj Phullar to place the focus more squarely onto British cinema’s depictions of, interactions with, and reflections upon its Empire.
+As well as standard teaching assistant duties at King’s College London, I also collaborated on the transformation of the British National Cinema module, working with module convenor Dr Lawrence Napper and our teaching colleague Dr Kulraj Phullar to place the focus more squarely onto British cinema’s depictions of, interactions with, and reflections upon Empire.

 This led the three of us to present conference panels on Decolonising British Film History at Modern British Studies (University of Birmingham, July 2017) and the British Association for Film, Television, and Screen Studies [BAFTSS] in 2018 (University of Kent) and 2019 (University of Birmingham), for which were joined by KCL colleague Sonal Kantaria.
 This experience has had a transformative effect on my teaching, and I now seek to engage with questions of Empire and its legacies wherever possible in my teaching (from discussing settler colonial space in Cinema and Space at Greenwich, to a week on Indigenous Stardom via David Gulpilil for Approaches and Analysis at Queen Mary).

 Many of these pedagogical approaches have also fed back into my research in an effort to further decolonise understandings of British film history and film studies in the British context.
 As well as the aforementioned conference papers, preliminary research on settler/national cinema manifested in the second Menzies Screening series, which I curated and hosted at the Menzies Australia Institute across the 2018/19 academic year.
 These ideas will be central to my next research project which aims to take a comparative approach to decolonize understandings of ‘national cinema’ in the settler nations of Australia, Canada and Aotearoa/New Zealand, an early output of which is my video essay on David Gulpilil, settler cinema and the Indigenous body (produced for the 2021 BAFTSS Conference) and my booklet essay for the BFI release of The Proposition (John Hillcoat, 2005).